Nirbhaya case: SC to hear tomorrow Centre's appeal for separate hanging

 New Delhi, Feb 06: The Supreme Court will on Friday take up petitions filed by the central and Delhi government seeking separate hanging of the four convicts in the Nirbhaya gang-rape-and-murder case.

-Additional Solicitor General KM Natraj mentioned the appeals for an early hearing before a bench led by Justice NV Ramana on Thursday who ordered that the case be listed tomorrow.
+Additional Solicitor General K M Natraj mentioned the appeals for an early hearing before a bench led by Justice N V Ramana on Thursday who ordered that the case be listed tomorrow.

 The Delhi High Court on Wednesday rejected the plea from the Centre to hang the four convicts separately.